SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 the frozen A1 policy, which defers the milestone-wide bump decision to A1.4;
 this document does not claim binary compatibility from an unchanged symbol list.

+The final B5 event additions follow the same append-only source policy.
+`Event` keeps its previous alternatives at indices 0 through 49 and appends `GuardianWarningNotification`, `ItemGuardianApprovalReviewCompletedNotification`, and `ItemGuardianApprovalReviewStartedNotification` at indices 50 through 52.
+`CanonicalServerNotification` likewise keeps indices 0 through 47 and appends the three notification payloads at indices 48 through 50.
+These public variants therefore change size/layout and require an installed-consumer rebuild; their preserved existing indices do not constitute binary compatibility.
+The new `ReviewTarget` and `GuardianApprovalReviewAction` variants each place a raw-preserving future-unknown alternative after all known alternatives.

 ## Architecture and lifecycles